 These brownies and my other gluten-free recipes are designed to be good enough to fill gift bags.
-Even the tiny bags are happily received when they are filled with a special homemade treat.
+Even the tiniest of bags are happily received when they are filled with a special homemade treat.

-The discovery that it is not difficult or expensive to replace dairy, high-gluten, and sugar, or worse yet, artificial sweetener laden dishes with healthy versions has been a delight and a fun challenge to work on.
+The discovery that it is not difficult or expensive to replace dairy, high-gluten, and sugar, or worse yet, artificial sweetener laden dishes with healthy versions has been a fun challenge to work on.

-I am discovering that experimenting with all the possibilities of making gluten free foods yields dishes that make people ask for the recipe.
-These wonderful brownies prove that it can also be very funny to watch their “You’re kidding!” expressions when I tell them what the ingredients are.
+Experimenting with all the possibilities of making gluten free foods yields dishes that make people ask for the recipe.
+These wonderful brownies prove that it can also be very funny to watch their “You’re kidding!” expressions when I tell them the ingredients are GF.

-This recipe was made with one of the gluten free cake mixes that called for butter.
+This recipe was made with one of the gluten free cake mixes calling for butter.
 I replaced the butter with coconut oil because of a dairy allergy.
-It is easy to use less coconut oil than the required butter for most recipes with a fruit or vegetable base.
+I find I use less coconut oil than the required butter for most recipes with a fruit or vegetable base.

 Besides using a prepared mix, gluten free flours can be used to make some fabulous homemade chocolate cake and brownie recipes.
 See the links and videos included below to start learning more about the cost effectiveness as well as the health benefits of these recipes, and to locate some to use.

 Any recipe that calls for butter can easily be adjusted for those who have an allergy to cow’s milk.
-I replace it with a good quality coconut oil because the benefit of using this oil is high compared to other vegetable oils, and almond milk is a great replacement for cow's milk.
+I replace it with a good quality coconut oil because of the benefits compared to other vegetable oils, and almond milk is a great replacement for cow's milk.

-I try to use organic ingredients when possible, but natural products without HFCS (high fructose corn syrup), artificial sweeteners and coloring, or preservatives are a must.
-It takes a little thought and time to begin making this a rule for shopping and cooking, but like any habit we develop, it soon becomes second nature.
+I try to use organic ingredients when possible, but natural products without high fructose corn syrup, artificial sweeteners and coloring, or preservatives are a must.
+It takes a little thought and time to begin making this a rule for shopping and cooking, but like any habit we develop it soon becomes second nature.